Acadian Village (park): The houses

 The Thibodeaux House was constructed of cypress, the "wood eternal," that is rot and insect resistant.
 Each pre-cut beam and post was marked with Roman numerals for ease in assembling.
 The house dates to c.
 1820 and came to the village from the Breaux Bridge, Louisiana area.
 The small rear "cabinet" room, the daughter's room, was accessible only through the parent's room.
 The boys slept in the attic/loft or garconnier, reached by way of an outside staircase.

 Constructed in St. Martinville, Louisiana, the Bernard House is the oldest structure in the village.
 The section on the left was built first (c.
 1800) while that on the right is an addition, (1840).
 Upon entry into the addition one will see a large painting of the exile of the Acadians from Nova Scotia (Canada) in 1755.
 The painting in the small rear room depicts their arrival and settling along the bayous of Louisiana in 1764–1765.
 These paintings were painted by Louisiana artist Robert Dafford and were commissioned by one of the Acadian Village founders, Bob Lowe.
 The oldest section of the home contains an exhibit on Cajun music.
 Here, also, is the best example of the type of insulation used within the homes.
 It is called bousillage entre poteaux (mud between posts).

 The Billeaud House comes from the Billeaud Sugar Plantation in Broussard, Louisiana; it was built prior to the Civil War.
 Today it is used as a spinning and weaving cottage.
-One of the looms is a 150-year-old original.
+One of the looms is original to the home and more than 150 years old.
 The other is a replica, built locally by 72-year-old Mr. Whitney Breaux for the Bicentennial.
 Homespun blankets and clothes were woven from white cotton, native to Louisiana, and brown cotton introduced from Mexico to the Acadians by the Spaniards.